awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 As shown in the second scenario, after cloning there is no additional storage required at the point of clone creation\.
 However, as changes occur in the source cluster volume and the clone, only the changed pages are created, as shown in the third and fourth scenarios\.
 As more changes occur over time in both the source cluster volume and the clone, you need incrementally more storage to capture and store the changes\.

-## Deleting a Source Cluster Volume<a name="Aurora.Managing.Clone.Deleting"></a>
+## Deleting a source cluster volume<a name="Aurora.Managing.Clone.Deleting"></a>

 When you delete a source cluster volume that has one or more clones associated with it, the clones are not affected\.
 The clones continue to point to the pages that were previously owned by the source cluster volume\.

-## Creating an Aurora Clone Through the AWS Management Console<a name="Aurora.Managing.Clone.Console"></a>
+## Creating an Aurora clone through the AWS Management Console<a name="Aurora.Managing.Clone.Console"></a>

 The following procedure describes how to clone an Aurora DB cluster using the AWS Management Console\.

  These instructions apply for DB clusters owned by the same AWS account that is creating the clone\.
-If the DB cluster is owned by a different AWS account, see [Cross\-Account Cloning](#Aurora.Managing.Clone.Cross-Account) instead\.
+If the DB cluster is owned by a different AWS account, see [Cross\-account cloning](#Aurora.Managing.Clone.Cross-Account) instead\.

 **To create a clone of a DB cluster owned by your AWS account using the AWS Management Console**